 Properly designed grass channels are ideal when used adjacent to roadways or parking lots, where runoff from the impervious surfaces can be directed to the channel via sheet flow.
 Runoff can also be piped to the channel.
 If piped, locate the sediment forebay at the pipe outlet and include a check dam separating the forebay from the channel.
 For sheet flow, use a vegetated filter strip on a gentle slope or a pea gravel diaphragm.
 Make the longitudinal slope as flat as possible.
 This increases the Hydraulic Residence Time (HRT) and allows gravity separation of solids and maximizes sediment removal.
 Install check dams to further increase the HRT.

-Review of the International Stormwater Database, updated in 2005, indicates lower TSS removal when compared to similar treatment practices (dry water quality swales, wet water quality swales, and bioretention areas).
-The information in the International Stormwater Database indicates grass channels are likely to export phosphorus (hence the negative removal efficiency cited above).
-Grass channels are not a practice suitable for treating stormwater that discharges to waters impaired by phosphorus or for waters where phosphorus TMDLs have been established.

 Differences from dry water quality swales, wet water quality swales, bioretention cells, and drainage channels:

 Dry water quality swales contain a specific soil media mix and underdrain, providing greater treatment than grass channels.
 Wet water quality swales are designed with a permanent wet channel, whereas grass channels must be designed to completely drain between storms.
 Bioretention areas, including rain gardens, are designed solely as a treatment practice, and not for conveyance.
 Lastly, drainage channels act solely as a conveyance, in contrast to properly designed grass channels where runoff flow is deliberately lagged to provide treatment.

+Planning Considerations

+An Applicant may not be able to install a grass channel swale because of:

+High groundwater;

+Presence of utilities; or

+Other site conditions that limit depth of excavation because of stability.

+Setback Requirements